Auberon Waugh: Literary career

 He also wrote a book about the Thorpe case, The Last Word, and a book about Biafra, Biafra: Britain's Shame, co-written with Suzanne Cronje.
 He made several programmes for ATV in the 1970s.

 In 1986, his critical book Another Voice – An Alternative Anatomy of Britain (ISBN 0-947752-71-4) was published and was well received.
 From that year until his death he also edited the Literary Review magazine, where he organised awards for what he called "real" (rhyming and scanning) poetry, and also a Bad Sex Award for the worst description of sex in a novel.

 Two collections of Waugh's Private Eye diary have been published: Four Crowded Years: The Diaries of Auberon Waugh 1972–1976 (Deutsch/Private Eye, 1976), and A Turbulent Decade: The Diaries of Auberon Waugh 1976–1985 (Private Eye, 1985).

 In 1991, he was interviewed by Anthony Howard for the Thames TV documentary Waugh Memorial.

 Waugh opined on many and various topics.
 For example, in a leader piece for the Literary Review in 1991 he commented upon sceptic James Randi's dismissal on British television of the supposed art of dowsing for water.
 Waugh noted that, although he had no great interest in the subject, he lived in a house which had a well sunk through 70 ft (21 m) of rock on nothing more than the advice of a dowser.

 Death

-Waugh died of heart disease at the age of 61, perhaps owing to the effects of his chest wound.
+Waugh's health declined considerably throughout the final months of his life, and he died from heart failure at Combe Florey House on 16 January 2001, at the age of 61.
 He is buried in the graveyard of the Church of St Peter & St Paul, Combe Florey.
-Press obituaries were lengthy, and the headline "Auberon Waugh dies" was printed on the placards for the day's London Evening Standard.